mibrahim18/guides/README.md

 ---

+### 2. File Sharing Website on Azure

+This guide demonstrates how to set up a file-sharing website using Azure App Services.

+- **Guide Link**: [Azure CV Project](https://github.com/your-username/your-repo-name/tree/main/Azure-CV) <!-- Replace with the actual path to your CV project -->

+---

 ## Getting Started

 To get started with any of the projects, simply follow the respective guide linked above.
 Ensure you have the prerequisites set up before diving into the implementation.